Branko Kopjar: Career

 Since 2020, Dr. Kopjar has served as a consultant to the FDA's Orthopaedic and Rehabilitation Devices panel.

 In 2020, Dr. Kopjar, along with Drs.
 Edward.
 T Davis and Joseph Pagkalos, published a paper on the effects of bearing surfaces on the survival of cementless and hybrid total hip arthroplasty (THA).
 The paper was a culmination of a multi-year effort that involved analyzing more than 420,000 primary THAs.
 Clinicians had for years speculated on the likelihood that bearing surface does in fact impact the long-term patient outcomes.
 THA is one of the most commonly performed surgical procedures in the world as more than 5% of people will undergo the procedure by the age of 80.

 In 2021, Dr. Kopjar was a co-author on a publication in The Lancet Neurology which highlighted the findings of a multi-center, Phase 3 trial that was conducted to research the drug riluzole for the treatment of cervical spondylotic myelopathy.

+In 2025, he was a co-author on New England Journal of Medicine and JAMA publications on the efficacy and safety of Lorundrostat, an aldosterone synthase inhibitor currently being research for the treatment of hypertension.

 He has been awarded the John M. Eisenberg Best Paper Award issued by the Agency for Healthcare Research and Quality, and the 2013, 2014, 2015 and 2016 Best Paper or Outstanding Paper Awards issued by the North American Spine Society.
 He is a member of the North American Spine Society's Performance Measurement Committee and its Outcomes Compendium Task Force.

 Dr. Kopjar is a Fellow of the American College of Epidemiology. and of the academy of Translational Medicine.

-He is a faculty member in the Master of Health Administration program at the University of Washington, one of the top 10 MHA programs in the United States.
+He is an emeritus faculty member in the Master of Health Administration program at the University of Washington, one of the top 10 MHA programs in the United States.